luisacmn/JS_Rock-Paper-Scissors/README.md

 # JS_Rock-Paper-Scissors
-Rock Paper Scissor Project made with Html, Css and Javascript. (demo)
+Rock Paper Scissor Project made with Html, Css and Javascript.

 At this project, I worked with:
 - DOM at JS to manipulate html and css